Evrlearn – educational marketplace

 Syndicode was founded in 2014.
 Over the years, we have gained vast experience building different software solutions.

 Marketplace development is one of the priority areas for our company.
+We also have been actively contributing to our stock of LMS development solutions.

 As for the technology stack, from the very beginning, Ruby on Rails has been chosen as our main technology.
 We find this framework the best solution for building robust, secure, and high-performing applications, including multi-vendor marketplaces and e-commerce websites.